Cppkies-Team/Cppkies/docs/types/Upgrade.md

 ### Tiered Upgrade

 Tiered upgrades are upgrades which multiply the production of a building by 2, they are automatically unlocked at a multiple of 50 of the building.
+(Except for cursors)

 1. `name` - `string` The name of the tiered upgrade
 2. `description` - `string` The quote (flavor text) of the upgrade